cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 When the receipts header parameter is present, the associated verifiable data structure and verifiable data structure proofs MUST match entries present in the registries established in this specification.

-The following informative CDDL is provided:
+The following CDDL definition is provided:

 ~~~ cddl
 Receipt = #6.18(COSE_Sign1)